Bicuda and other Pike-like Characins

 The bicuda/argulha (Boulengerella spp.) is an agressive, fast water fish that can be found in many of the waters holding the previously-mentioned glamor species.
 A high-gradient river species, Boulengerella cuvieri can reach sizes of over 15-pounds and is a powerful, acrobatic fighter.
 Once hooked, they launch themselves into the air, rattling their gills and throwing hooks in a fashion that would make a tarpon jealous.
 Larger specimens are found in the fast water Rio Travessão of northern Brazil.

 Picúa/cachorro/joel (Acestrorhynchus falcatus) looks like a freshwater barracuda.
-It roams about (sometimes mixed in with schools of smaller peacock bass) in small packs terrorizing schools of baitfish.
+They are often encountered in small packs terrorizing schools of baitfish.
 These fish don't grow very big (3-pounds maximum), but they're extremely aggressive, plentiful and hard fighting on light conventional rods or a 5-6-weight fly rod.